Krugman’s February 28th New York Times column on

 early roots of the internet.
 Hell, even

 clothing – they made blue jeans a mass phenomenon.
+They also hopped on the internet first.

 Which brings us back to Krugman.
 The February 2013 Monthly Review quotes